Azure-Samples/app-service-dotnet-manage-authentication-for-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing authentication for Web Apps in C# #

  Azure App Service sample for managing authentication for web apps.
   - Create 4 web apps under the same new app service plan with:
     - Active Directory login for 1
     - Facebook login for 2
     - Google login for 3
     - Microsoft login for 4

 ## Running this Sample ##